SuiteBee/Sleek-Sprite/README.md

 Includes animation previews and JSON map support

+Operates locally within the browser and can be used at the pages URL here [Try Sleek-Sprite](suitebee.github.io/Sleek-Sprite/)

 > [!Note]
 > If you find the workflow/functionality useful but need a different export format or options leave a comment in discussions